Pick your preferred language. We speak English and 42 other languages.

 Based on your information, individualized offers might be shown to you on the Booking.com website, in mobile apps or on third-party websites/apps (including social media sites), and the content of the site displayed to you might also be personalized.
 These could be offers that you can book directly on the Booking.com site, or on co-branded sites, or other third-party offers or products we think might interest you.

 When you participate in other promotional activities (such as sweepstakes, referral programs or competitions), relevant information will be used to administer these promotions.

-F: Communicating with you: There may be other times when we get in touch with you, including by email, mail, phone or text message – which method we choose depends on the contact information you previously shared with us.
-We also process the communications you send to us.
-There could be a number of reasons for this, including:
+Communicating with you: There may be times when we get in touch, including by email, mail, phone, or text.
+The method depends on the contact info you share with us.
+We process the communications you send us, which could be for a number of reasons, including: